-The following table summarizes the preliminary fair value of assets acquired and liabilities assumed as of the acquisition date:
+The following table summarizes the final fair value of assets acquired and liabilities assumed as of the acquisition date:

-(in thousands) Aco quisition Date
+(in thousands) Acquisition I

 Assets:

 Cash and cash equivalents \$ 8,549

 Trade receivables 5,460

 Prepaid expenses 66

 Escrow assets 2,000

 Other assets 167

 Property, plant and equipment

 Intangible assets:

-Technology 6,700
+Technology 11,900

-Customer relationships 34,600
+Customer relationships 37,100

-Total intangible assets 41,300
+Total intangible assets 49,000

-Goodwill 108,570
+Goodwill 103,938

-Total assets acquired \$ 166,112
+Total assets acquired \$ 169,180

 Liabilities:

 Trade payables \$ 226

 Other current liabilities 2,373

 Escrow liabilities 2,000

-Deferred tax liability 5,544
+Deferred tax liability 7,798

-Total liabilities assumed 10,143
+Total liabilities assumed 12,397

-Total purchase consideration \$ 155,969
+Total purchase consideration \$ 156,783

 Cash acquired (8,549)

-Net cash purchase price 147,420
+Net cash purchase price 148,234

 The acquired intangible assets of OpenSlate are amortized over their estimated useful lives.
-Accordingly, customer relationships will be amortized over ten years and developed technology will be amortized over four years.
-The total weighted-average remaining useful life of the acquired intangible assets is 9.0 years.
-The Company recognized a deferred tax liability of \$5.5 million in relation to the intangible assets acquired.
+Based on facts and circumstances in existence as of the effective date of the acquisition, the useful life of developed technology and customer relationships intangible assets acquired were determined to be five and ten years, respectively.
+The total weighted-average useful life of the acquired intangible assets is 8.8 years.
+The Company recognized a deferred tax liability of \$7.8 million in relation to the intangible assets acquired, of which \$2.3 million was recognized during the three months ended December 31, 2022 upon the completion of Company's deferred tax liability assessment for OpenSlate within the measurement period.

 The goodwill and identified intangible assets are not deductible for tax purposes.
-The Company incurred acquisition-related transaction costs of \$2.2 million included in General and administrative expenses in the Consolidated Statement of Operations and Comprehensive Income for the year ended December 31, 2021.
+The Company incurred acquisition-related transaction costs of \$0.2 million and \$2.2 million included in General and administrative expenses in the Consolidated Statement of Operations and Comprehensive Income for the years ended December 31, 2022 and 2021, respectively.